MiChaelinzo/cnb-exchange-rate-vi/PRD.md

   - PaperPlaneRight for sending chat messages
   - User for user chat messages
   - ArrowsClockwise for stable/neutral trend in predictions
-  - Bell for rate alerts feature
+  - FloppyDisk for save to history action
-  - CheckCircle for triggered alerts
+  - ClockCounterClockwise for prediction history tab and feature
-  - Sparkle for AI features and insights
+  - CheckCircle for high accuracy predictions
-  - ChatCircleDots for AI chat assistant
+  - XCircle for low accuracy predictions
-  - FileText for AI report generator
+  - MinusCircle for predictions with no actual data
-  - PaperPlaneRight for sending chat messages
+  - Target for prediction target metrics
-  - User for user chat messages
+  - Calendar for prediction creation dates
 - **Spacing**:
   - Container padding: p-6 (24px)
   - Card spacing: gap-6 between major sections